Mojs II: Marriage(s)

 In her study (2005), historian Enikő Spekner emphasized the name Elizabeth and the person of Mojs do not appear in the earliest version of St. Margaret's legend.
 She also refused the name Sibylla, as the house could also bear name of a former head nun (magistra) of German origin, but by etymology the name may also mean the abstract meaning of devout, deeply religious women.
 Spekner also considered that Mojs married twice based on the age of his daughters (see below).
 Historian Tamás Kádár (2013) argued Mojs' wife Elizabeth was the niece or cousin of Queen Elizabeth.
 Historian Dóra Bachusz also considered that Mojs' wife originated from Queen Elizabeth's kinship.
-According to her, Mojs married twice because of the aforementioned arguments (the eldest daughter was born around 1226, but Mojs' widow – who personally visited the royal court then – was still alive in 1293) and the provisions of the his last testament which have changed in the meantime after 1272.
+According to her, Mojs married twice because of the aforementioned arguments (the eldest daughter was born around 1226, but Mojs' widow – who personally visited the royal court then – was still alive in 1293) and the provisions of his last testament which have changed in the meantime after 1272.
 In addition, Mojs' wife was referred to as relative of the royal family only after 1280, before that no reference is made to this.
 Consequently, Bachusz argued Mojs' first wife died sometime between 1270 and 1272, and he remarried within a short time.
 She also considered that none of Mojs' four daughters were born from his second wife despite the subsequent family tradition (see below).